acionescu/event-bus/README.md

 	}
 ```

-or something like this :
+or, in a more generic way :

 ```
 EventHandle eh = Events.builder().app().user().login().getHandle();